 Making life richer and more convenient by creating innovative products—this was the aspiration of Casio’s founders, and it is summed up in the corporate creed, “Creativity and Contribution.”
-Casio believes that part of its social responsibility is to pass down this corporate creed carefully to all of its employees.
-Casio is determined to ensure that its businesses, which make something from nothing, or go from “0” to “1,” continue to make a consistent contribution to a more sustainable world.
+Casio believes that part of its social responsibility is to pass down this corporate creed to all of its employees without fail.
+Casio is determined to ensure that its businesses, which make something from nothing, or go from “0” to “1,” continue to make a consistent contribution to a more sustainable global society.

-The world today is faced with complex economic, environmental and social problems of a very serious nature.
-Humanity as a whole needs to consider what a desirable society is, and then find ways to resolve these problems.
+The world today is faced with many complex economic, environmental and social problems of a very serious nature.
+Humanity as a whole needs to consider its own best future, and then find ways to move in that direction.
 If economic activities are to be maintained on this planet with limited resources, every member of society must try to help achieve sustainability.
-Accordingly, Casio's aim is to contribute to society through the resolution of social and environmental issues related directly and indirectly to business management, while continuing to provide new value to society, based on its corporate creed of "Creativity and Contribution."
-Casio will steadily pursue specific initiatives while always thinking originally about the best ways to solve each issue.

 Keywords for a sustainable world and Casio’s main initiatives

 - Resource recyclability (social and economic activities on a planet with limited resources)

 Reducing daytime power consumption through the use of geothermal electricity and the installation of power storage equipment, etc.

 - Biodiversity (respecting the uniqueness of all living organisms and recognizing their interdependence)